Gas Cylinder Storage | Gas Bottle Storage Requirements

 Everything you need to know about indoor LPG storage- ventilation, storage regulations, hazards and general safety best practices.

-Gas bottle storage regulations (LPG storage requirements) are based on the Australian Standards.
-They are primarily LPG gas cylinder storage rules (gas bottle storage regulations) and LPG gas bottle safety related and should be observed at all times for gas bottle safety and LPG gas cylinder safety:
+They are primarily LPG gas cylinder storage rules (gas bottle storage requirements) and LPG gas bottle safety-related and should be observed at all times for gas bottle storage safety and LPG gas cylinder safety.

-• With LPG gas bottle storage regulations¹, the gas bottle must always be upright, disconnected, valves closed and safety caps on², when not in use.
+• With LPG gas bottle storage regulations¹, the gas bottle must always be upright, disconnected, valves closed, and safety caps on², when not in use.

 • LPG should never be stored in excess of 50C (122F) or near a heat source.